knative/docs/docs/serving/app-security/security-guard-quickstart.md

 ## Before you begin

-Using Guard require that your cluster will use an enhanced queue-proxy image.
+Using Guard requires that your cluster will use an enhanced queue-proxy image.
 In addition, Guard include automation for auto-learning a per service Guardian.
 Auto-learning requires you to deploy a guard-service on your kubernetes cluster.

 To start this tutorial, after installing Knative Serving, run the following procedure to replace your queue-proxy image and deploy a guard-service in the current namespace.

-1. Clone the secueity-guard repository using `git clone git@github.com:knative-sandbox/security-guard.git`
+1. Clone the security-guard repository using `git clone git@github.com:knative-sandbox/security-guard.git`

-2. Do `cd secueity-guard`
+2. Do `cd security-guard`

 3. Run `ko apply -Rf ./config`